CiscoCloud/vaquero-docs/docs/current/README.md

 - ServerApi: The user api for the server.
 Currently not implemented.
 - AgentApi: The vaquero-agent http server used to listen for vaquero server commands.
 - AssetServer: The asset server for vaquero agent used by each booting machine to get unattended scripts and kernels.
-- DHCP: One of two modes, `proxy` or `server`.
-DHCP endpoint address.
-Leaving the DHCP fields empty will disable all DHCP vaquero functionality.
+- DHCPMode: `proxy`, `server`.
+Leaving the DHCPMode field empty will disable all DHCP vaquero functionality.
+  - DHCPMode: Proxy enables ProxyDHCP.
+ProxyDHCP works with an existing DHCP Server to provide PXEBoot functionality, while leaving the managing and assigning of IP addresses to the other DHCP Server.
+ONLY enable this if you already have a DHCP server with entries for all the hosts in your Data Model.

+  - DHCPMode: server runs vaquero as a DHCP server.
+Vaquero does not manage free address pools or leases; it simply assigns based of the static configuration defined in the data model.

 - SavePath: The vaquero server location to save local configurations on disk.
 - Gitter: Configuration for listening to git webhooks.
 - GitHook: An array for all githooks to listen to.
+- LocalDir: PollInterval is the number of seconds between checks to that directory for updates.
 - SoT: An array for specific sources of truth.
+Git updater, that used github as its source of truth, receives webhooks from github.
+Local: will use a local directory to update.
 - Log: The base configuration for the project logr.

 ## Running Vaquero from the container